You Were Right (Rüfüs song)

-"You Were Right" is a song by Australian alternative dance group RÜFÜS.
+"You Were Right" is a song by Australian alternative dance group Rüfüs Du Sol.
 The song was released on 26 June 2015 as the lead single from the group's second studio album, Bloom (2016).
 The song peaked at number 22 on the ARIA Chart, becoming the group's first top 40 single.
 The song was certified 2× platinum in Australia in 2017.

 At the 2015 Australian Independent Record Labels Association Awards, the song was nominated for Best Independent Dance/Electronica or Club Single.

 At the ARIA Music Awards of 2015, the song won the ARIA Award for Best Dance Release.

 Reception

 AAA Backstage said the song has a "hypnotizing beat with slightly faded melodies, accompanied by catchy and rhythmic claps and synths, not to mention warm vocals, which unconditionally stuck in your head."